xMateMCPE/Pepperminty-Wiki/README.md

 - Internal links - Links to non-existent pages show up in red
 - Printable page view
 - Customisable theme
-- ~~Basic 'search' bar~~ A full text search engine!
+- ~~Basic 'search' bar~~ A full-text search engine!
     - _Dynamic server-side suggestions (since v0.13!)_
 - (Optional) Sidebar with a tree of all the current pages
 - Tags
 - List of all pages and details
     - List of all tags and pages with any given tag
     - List of recent changes
 - Inbuilt help page (modules can add their own sections to it)
 - File upload and preview
     - Simple syntax for including media in a page (explanation on help page)
 - Page protection
 - Simple user settings page (set email address, change password)
 - Threaded page comments (since v0.14)
 - Statistics system - can be extended with modules (since v0.15)
 - Customisable module based system
     - Allows you to add or remove features at will

 ## Getting Started
 ### Requirements